Academic Activities

 Description: Student Council offers students the opportunity to provide and lead the student body with inclusive and fun activities.
 If you enjoy planning activities and sharing ideas to mold the culture of the social life of the school, Student Council is for you.
 This is a great place to start developing your leadership skills and passions before applying to Project Lead.

-Participants: Participants are chosen by application and acceptance in the spring of the previous school year
+: Participants are chosen by application and acceptance in the spring of the previous school year

 Open to: Sophomores, juniors, and seniors